openshift/kube-compare/README.md

 #### Correlating CRs

-`oc adm compare` must correlate CRs between reference and input configurations to perform the comparisons. `oc adm compare` correlates CRs by using the apiVersion, kind, namespace and name fields of the CRs to perform a nearest match correlation.
+`kubectl cluster-compare` must correlate CRs between reference and input configurations to perform the comparisons. `kubectl cluster-compare` correlates CRs by using the apiVersion, kind, namespace and name fields of the CRs to perform a nearest match correlation.
 Optionally the user may provide a manual override of the correlation to identify a specific reference configuration CR to be used for a given user input CR.
 Manual matches are prioritized over the automatic of correlation, meaning manual matches override matches by similar values in the specified group of fields.

 ##### Correlation by manual matches

-`oc adm compare` gets as input a diff config that contains an option to specify manual matches between cluster resources and resource templates.
+`kubectl cluster-compare` gets as input a diff config that contains an option to specify manual matches between cluster resources and resource templates.
 The matches can be added to the config as pairs of
 apiVersion_kind_namespace_name: <Template File Name>.
 For cluster scoped CRs that don't have a namespace the matches can be added as pairs of apiVersion_kind_name: <Template File Name>.